-The Hogmanay Companion
+Hogmanay Companion Millennium Edition

 Origins and traditions of the festival Scotland gave the world, plus recipes, drinks, toasts, songs - and how to cope with the morning after!
 163 pages.
 Paperback.

-Hoots: an Anthology of Scottish Comic Writing
+Hoots: An Anthology of Scottish Comic Writing

 Edited by Susie Maguire and David Jackson Young